vrchatapi/vrchatapi.github.io/README.md

 # VRChat API Documentation
-!> **Super Important!** Using this API is allowed for non malicious usage.
-Just don't abuse the API and they won't restrict it.
+!> **Super Important!** Using this API for anything with bad intent or have anything to do with a hacked client is strictly forbidden.
+You must follow the VRChat TOS when using this API.
+Do not abuse it.

 # Disclaimer